 Coventry PEACE Campus has never been subsidized by the library and has never sought it.
-Even through the pandemic, we have continued to cover all costs of operating and maintaining the building, in addition to paying rent to the library and building a reserve.
+Even through the pandemic, we have continued to cover all costs of operating and maintaining the building, as well as rent to the library.

 Our projections are solidly backed up and show positive growth year over year.
-And the long-planned conversion to the long-term lease would have relieved the library of the contractual requirement to front the costs of projects over \$10,000.
+And conversion to the long-term lease would have relieved the library of the contractual requirement to front the costs of projects over \$10,000.

 Our fundraising plan laid out the various channels through which we would seek funding for large-scale projects.
 With bills and vendor contracts in CPC's name, we could build the credit profile that lenders require in a couple of years.
 The library understood and agreed with this in 2020.
-This year, the Cleveland Foundation expressed interest in providing collateral funding while we build our credit profile, but Levin refuses to cooperate with us on this.
+This year, the Cleveland Foundation expressed interest in providing collateral funding while we build our credit profile.
+But Levin refuses to cooperate with us on this.